-In the first article about the kidneys, we learnt how blood is filtered and substances are reabsorbed in the Bowman's capsule and the proximal convoluted tubule.
-Today we will focus on the loop of Henle, distal convoluted tubule, and collecting duct, and look at how blood water potential is controlled.
-The loop of Henle, distal...
+In the first article about the kidneys, we learnt how blood is filtered in the Bowman's capsule and how some substances are reabsorbed in the proximal convoluted tubule.
+Today we will focus on the loop of Henle, distal convoluted tubule, and collecting duct, and look at how blood water potential is controlled using negative feedback....
 Continue Reading →

 Light-Dependent Reaction – Photosynthesis Ep 1

-Photosynthesis is the process used by plants and other photosynthetic organisms to make their own glucose.
-The glucose can then go on to be used in respiration, stored as starch, or used in other reactions.
-Photosynthesis requires light energy, but it is actually only the first stage which is light-dependent.
-We will focus on the...
+Photosynthesis is the process used by plants and other photosynthetic organisms to produce glucose.
+The glucose can then go on to be used in respiration, stored as starch, or used for other purposes.
+Photosynthesis requires light energy, but it is actually only the first stage which is directly light-dependent.
+We will focus on the light-dependent...
 Continue Reading →

 Water Transport in Plants – Exchange and Transport Ep 15